mikelovato/Mona/README.md

 ## Overview
-This project builds a knowledge graph using Google Scholar profiles of NUS SOC professors.
+This project builds a knowledge graph using Google Scholar profile of NUS SOC professors.
 ![Overview](data/kg.png)

 ## outcome